krmnn/MIDIVelocityZone/README.md

-# VelocityZone MIDI Plugin (JUCE)
+# MIDIVelocityZone Plugin

-Filters incoming MIDI messages for a specific note and triggers a different one if the note velocity is above a configurable threshold.
+This Plugin listens to incoming MIDI messages for a specific note, and triggers a different note if the velocity is above a configurable threshold.
+It was built using JUCE, so it can be compiled to AU/VST for Mac/Win/Linux.

 ![screenshot](screenshot.png)

-Motivation: The cheap Roland TD1 KV drumsets fake ride bell hits when hitting the ride tip with a certain velocity.
+*Motivation:* The cheap Roland TD1 KV drumsets fake ride bell hits when hitting the ride tip with a certain velocity.
 This information is not passed via MIDI OUT and this plugin will re-create the behaviour before the messages enter your drum VST.
-But you can use it in general to add accents to your MIDI pads.
+But you can use it in general to add different sounds for accents to your MIDI pads.

 Default Settings:
 ```